Mapita/Canary/docs/api-intermediate-usage.md

 **Arguments:** `(...{anything} message)`

-The arguments to the function are stringified and concatenated into a single string, with the different parts separated by spaces.
-(Just like `console.log`.)
+The arguments to the function are treated the same as with [**console.log**](https://developer.mozilla.org/en-US/docs/Web/API/Console/log).

 **Examples:**